Undergraduate Academic Policies

 Credit-by Examination

 The University also recognizes credit earned through the International Baccalaureate (IB).
+Exams are evaluated by Admissions.
 Of the two IB examination levels (Higher Level and Standard Level), the University recognizes the Higher Level examinations where a score of 5, 6, or 7 has been achieved.
 Credit will not be given for Standard Level examinations.
 Students who have taken both AP and IB examinations do not receive credit/placement for both.

 Independent Study